Translational Infectious Disease Research Program

 Adams EK, Ashcraft DS, Pankey GA.
 2016.
 In vitro Synergistic Activity of Caspofungin Plus Polymyxin B Against Fluconazole-Resistant Candida glabrata.
 Am J Med Sciences.
 Mar:351(3):265-9. https://doi.org/10.1016/j.amjms.2015.12.014

 Pankey G, Ashcraft D, Kahn H, Ismail A. 2014.
 Time-kill assay and Etest evaluation for synergy with polymyxin B and fluconazole against Candida glabrata.
-Antimicrob.
-Agents Chemother.
+Antimicrob Agents Chemother.
 Oct;58(10):5795-800. https://doi.org/10.1128/AAC.03035-14

-The Infectious Disease research laboratory has a T2MR® instrument (T2Dx®, T2 Biosystems) that will rapidly detect Candida spp. and 90% of deadly ESKAPE pathogens (E. faecium, Staphylococcus aureus, Klebsiella pneumoniae, P. aeruginosa, and Escherichia coli) in the blood in 3-5 hrs.
-This will enable early and more appropriate treatment decisions, since up to 5 days are required for identification from blood culture.
-Our laboratory was one of 11 U.S. acute care hospitals who participated in the clinical trial for the T2Bacteria Panel, which was FDA-cleared in 2018.
-The T2Resistance Panel- Research use only (RUO), which can detect 13 resistance genes from both gram-positive and gram-negative pathogens directly from blood, is available for future research studies.
-Other products available with this T2MR technology include the T2Cauris Panel RUO, which detects the rapidly emerging ultidrug-resistant Candida auris in patient skin and blood, in addition to hospital environmental samples in <5 hrs and the T2SARS-CoV-2 Panel, designed for direct detection of nucleic acid from SARS-CoV-2 in upper respiratory specimens in <2 hrs.
+The Infectious Disease research laboratory has a T2MR® instrument (T2Dx®, T2 Biosystems) that will rapidly detect Candida spp. and 90% of deadly ESKAPEc pathogens (E. faecium, Staphylococcus aureus, Klebsiella pneumoniae, P. aeruginosa, and Escherichia coli) in the blood in 3-5 hrs.
+This will enable early and more appropriate treatment decisions since identification from blood culture often requires days.
+Our laboratory was one of 11 U.S. acute care hospitals who participated in the clinical trial for the T2Bacteria Panel, FDA-cleared in 2018.

 Voigt C, Silbert S, Widen RH, Marturano JE, Lowery TJ, Ashcraft D, Pankey G. 2020.
 The T2Bacteria Assay Is a Sensitive and Rapid Detector of Bacteremia That Can Be Initiated in the Emergency Department and Has Potential to Favorably Influence Subsequent Therapy.
 J Emerg Med May;58(5):785-796. https://doi.org/10.1016/j.jemermed.2019.11.028 Epub 2020 Jan PMID: 31982197

 The Infectious Disease research laboratory continues to collect and bank bacterial and fungal isolates from blood cultures—as well as unusual or multidrug-resistant isolates from other specimen sources.
-Over 25,000 isolates are available for use in future studies.
+Over 35,000 isolates are available for use in future studies.
 This research laboratory serves as a reference laboratory to the Ochsner diagnostic microbiology laboratory to expand testing capabilities on patients’ cultures and as a teaching laboratory for undergraduate and medical students, residents, and fellows interested in Infectious Disease translational research.

 SENTRY Program Participating Sites (1997–2016)

-Open Forum Infectious Diseases, Volume 6, Issue Supplement_1, March 2019, Pages S95–S102, https://doi.org/10.1093/ofid/ofz058
+Open Forum Infectious Diseases, Volume 6, Issue Supplement_1, March 2019, Pages S95–S102,

 For more information, please contact Dr. George Pankey (gpankey@ochsner.org).